-- the taking of photographs of someone in a public place or; - the recording by video cameras of someone in a public place; - the deployment of noise monitoring equipment - the taking of photographs of staff in the workplace or; - the recording by video cameras of staff in the workplace; - acquisition of communications data e.g. telephone call logs, subscriber details.
+- the taking of photographs of someone in a public place or; - the recording by video cameras of someone in a public place; - the use of listening devices or photographic equipment in respect of activities in a house, provided the equipment is kept outside the house and the equipment gives information of less quality and detail than devices which could have been placed in the house itself - the taking of photographs of staff in the workplace or; - the recording by video cameras of staff in the workplace; - acquisition of communications data e.g. telephone call logs, subscriber details.